dlebauer/ecological-forecasting-workflows-draft/Proposed paper structure.md

  * e.g. in the cloud as a service or compiled as an executable
  * e.g. a combination of these - yes, but realistic?
 * Propose a code module interoperability convention.
+* Example application: propose use of common photosynthesis libraries (Farqhar / Ball-Berry and alternatives + temperature scaling routines) that can be simultaneously used across scales (this is already done, but everyone implements them separately).
+This could facilitate more collaborative efforts, e.g. because user's of different models could contribute to the same library (e.g. adding additional functionality).

 ## Modelling Software

+* Perhaps some sort of overview of the key ads and disads of common current software used in ecol forecasting pipeline, e.g. a top 10 software (R, MATLAB, FORTRAN, Excel, Kepler, Mathematica...)
+ * (Aaron Ellison has done a search of software cited in ESA Journals, could this be extended to include compiled languages?)
  * The almost ubiquitous use of R and whether better to keep with it and make it better or highly recommend against it.
-* Perhaps some sort of overview of the key ads and disads of common current software used in ecol forecasting pipeline, e.g. a top 10 software (R, MATLAB, FORTRAN, Excel, Kepler, Mathematica...)
+ * When are compiled languages used (and why?)
 * Distil what we like of these into to what we would like and not like in future

 ## Ontologies and Semantics